Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 DTV14 min

 After analyzing 100+ rejected Thailand DTV visa applications, clear patterns emerge.
 The good news?
 80% of rejections are preventable with proper preparation.
-Understanding these rejection reasons BEFORE you apply can save you thousands and months of frustration.
+Understanding these rejection reasons before you apply can save you thousands and months of frustration.

 This guide breaks down every major DTV rejection reason with real examples, specific fixes, and embassy-by-embassy denial patterns.
 Whether you're worried about your bank statement, proof of income, or embassy choice, you'll know exactly what to avoid.